biazhong/test/files/Procedure File.md

 **Arguments**
 - **`alternatives`**: A list of SampleGen class instances.
   - Each instance corresponds to an alternative listed in the **alternatives information file** (**`.txt`** file).
-  - The SampleGen class provides methods to:
+  - The ``SampleGen`` class provides methods to:
     - Generate simulation samples for the alternative.
     - Access and modify details associated with the alternative.
+    - For more details about this class, please go to <a href="SampleGen Class.md">.
 - **`configs`**: A dictionary containing input parameters.
   - Keys are parameter names, and values are the corresponding values specified in the GUI.
 - **`replication`**: An integer that records the number of times the procedure has been applied to solve the problem.